-Anna is a Research Fellow with the Centre for Health Policy, School of Social Work and Social Policy.
+Anna is a Research Associate in Policy Studies, School of Social Work and Social Policy.

 Anna also has experience of delivering knowledge exchange activities and of supporting international collaborations.
-Between 2016 and 2019 she was Project Coordinator for the EU Horizon 2020 funded 'Citizenship, Recovery and Inclusive Society Partnership', which shared learning on social inclusion and mental health between Europe and the United States. www.crisppartnership.eu.
+Between 2016 and 2019 she was Project Coordinator for the European Commission Horizon 2020 funded 'Citizenship, Recovery and Inclusive Society Partnership', which shared learning on social inclusion and mental health between Europe and the United States. (www.crisppartnership.eu).

 Anna is a Member of the Royal Society for Public Health, and the Society for Social Medicine.
-Between 2016 and 2018 she undertook secondments to Silver School of Social Work, New York University, and to the Finnish Association for Mental Health, Helsinki.
+Between 2016 and 2018 she undertook secondments to New York University, and to the Finnish Association for Mental Health, Helsinki.

 Editorial Board Member , Journal of Public Mental HealthApr 2016 → …